thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

 background-settings:
     0:
         image: /images/user-guide/dashboards/overview/layout-settings-background-color-1-pe.png
-        title: 'Click on the background color row.'
+        title: 'Click on the "Background color" row.'
     1:
         image: /images/user-guide/dashboards/overview/layout-settings-background-color-2-pe.png
         title: 'In the pop-up window with sliders choose the needed color and wished transparency.
 Then, press “Save” to apply changes.'